arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-2.md

 This is the notion of Functors: something able to move objects and functions from one world / category to another &mdash; possibly richer &mdash; one.
 This is not a series on Category Theory, so we will stop here on this topic.
-It should suffice to interpret the result as
+It should suffice to interpret the result as follows:
-follows:

 * Via the implementation of `map`, you capture the essence of traversing a tree and applying a function to its content.
-* This allowed your design to completely separate the domain logic (`String.length`, `countVowels`, etc) from the tree-traversing code.
+* This allows your design to completely separate the domain logic (`String.length`, `countVowels`, etc) from the tree-traversing code.
 * The mental model you can use is that `map` lifts ordinary functions to tree-operating functions, without forcing you to re-implement the